mattwalmsley/financial-modelling/quantitative/documentation/programming/design_patterns.md

 ### Factory Pattern Example

-Consider a scenario where we need to create different types of notifications, such as email and SMS notifications.
-We can use the Factory Pattern to create these notifications based on user preferences.
+Consider a scenario where different types of notifications need to be created, such as email and SMS notifications.
+The Factory Pattern can be used to create these notifications based on user preferences.

 ```csharp
 // Product Interface